-The clear advantage of the processing used in Figures 8 to 10 is seen by comparing the plots with similar OD to microphone correlations performed without the use of the beamformer with the microphone array.
-Figure 11 displays isocontours of the coherence of the single OD probe traversed along the lip line of the jet correlated with a single microphone located at the approximate center of the microphone array.
-The resulting fidelity is nowhere near the clarity seen in the corresponding isocontours of the coherence of the OD and the beamformed microphone array output (shown in the top part of Figure 8).
-The simpler processing used in Figure 11, taken from Veltin et al., does produce some additional insights, but not with the same clarity that is evident in the results of Figs. 8-10 of the present paper.
+The clear advantage of the processing used in Figs. 9-11 is seen by comparing the plots with similar OD to microphone correlations performed without use of the beamformer.
+Figure 12, taken from Veltin et al. [21], displays isocontours of the coherence of the single OD probe traversed along the lip line of the jet correlated with a single microphone located at the approximate center of the microphone array.
+The resulting fidelity has nowhere near the clarity seen in the corresponding isocontours of the coherence of the OD and the beamformed microphone array output (shown in the top part of Fig. 9).
+The simpler processing used in Fig. 12 does produce some additional insights, but not with the same clarity that is evident in the results of Figs. 9-11 of the present paper.